Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Single Particle Electronic Structure

 As we have discussed, the momentum space band geometry of chiral TBG is also the same as that of the LLL if we allow for inhomogeneous magnetic fields.
 The condition \eqref{trcond} and the mostly flat Berry curvature have been recognized in the FCI literature as important for reproducing the Girvin-MacDonald-Platzmann (GMP) algebra satisfied by LLL density operators \cite{Parameswaran2012,Roy2014,Parameswaran2013} and magnetic translation symmetry \cite{Claassen2015}.
-See Figure \ref{fig:FCI} for a flowchart reviewing the logic of this section as it relates to FCI physics.
-Finally, we have not delved into the reports of numerical observation of FCI phases in magic angle graphene for which the reader is referred to references \cite{Repellin,Bergholtz20,Lauchli21}.
+See Fig. \ref{fig:FCI} for a flowchart reviewing the logic of this section as it relates to FCI physics.
+Finally, we have not delved into the reports of numerical observation of FCI phases in magic angle graphene for which the reader is referred to Refs.~\cite{Repellin,Bergholtz20,Lauchli21}, see also Ref.~\cite{Andrews2020}.